 Sly Flourish's website looks like it was made during the Geocities days, but don't let that scare you off, because the level of knowledge he brings to the table is second to none.

 He's written some of the most useful books for dungeon masters, and he shares large bits of useful knowledge on the website.
 If you want to get deep into the weeds, this is the website for you.

 Geek & Sundry is far more than just a D&D website, but it's one of the go-to sources for the information on the RPG.

 The website's guides for starting a character are some of the best on the internet.
 Outside of those, the D&D section of the website is dripping with useful information that's updated all the time.

 D&D Beyond is the official toolset offered by Wizards of the Coast, but outside of the amazing stuff it can do for creating characters, managing campaigns, and reading the digital books, there's also a wealth of articles that'll teach you all sorts of stuff.
 They have encounters, theory, spell breakdowns, and much more.

 Sometimes, the best place to get information is the source itself, and that's definitely the case with Dungeons & Dragons.
 The official website is where the latest news and information comes first.

 It has everything you need such as articles, news, tips, lore, and so much more.
 If you choose to bookmark just one D&D site, make it the official one because it'll get you most of what you need.

 Keep Going With More D&D

-Hopefully you’ve set aside some time, because these website are going to keep you reading for hours on end.
-Whether you want news, information, or entertainment, there’s a website on this list for you.
+Hopefully you've set aside some time, because these website are going to keep you reading for hours on end.
+Whether you want D&D news, tips, or entertainment, there's a website for you.